aavegotchi/aavegotchi-wiki/posts/en/dao.md

 The Signal Proposal will be upgraded to a Core Proposal once the former passes with a quorum reaching 20% of circulating GHST eligible to vote on Polygon at the time of proposal creation.

 A Core Proposal is a proposal that Pixelcraft puts forward, with options based on Signal Proposals that reached or nearly reached quorum.
 These votes are binding and are eligible for XP rewards to participants.
+Following the passing of [AGIP-127](/aavegotchi-improvement-proposals#increasing-xp-award-to-250-xp-for-successful-core-agips), the XP rewards have been increased to 250 XP and certain limitations and boundaries have been introduced for successful Core Proposals.

 If your Signal Proposal is successfully upgraded to a Core Proposal, 150 [XP](/traits#experience)* will be given to the Aavegotchi you have noted in your Signal Proposal.